 the future

-Living a quiet life at current, often observing the leaves at play in the breeze - for hours, is a deeply creative experience.
+Living a quiet, isolated life at present, often observing the leaves at play in the breeze - for hours, is a deeply spiritual as much as a creative experience.
 There is no such thing as boredom.
 Even if I have "nothing" to do, sooner or later an idea will appear.
 Blossom to light from some back corner of my mind.
 Most of my mental inventions might never make it into practice.
 However, there are a few sticky ones that I truly intend to pursue (somehow, somewhen).
-For example, I wish to write an autobiographical book about my time in Mongolia (oh boy, there are stories to tell!).
-Do the same (maybe?) with what I am currently going through.
-Metamorphosis, the title is already been set.
-I too wish to live independently and self-sustained on a piece of land where permaculture flourishes on healthy soil, bumble bees humm, no artificial sound is to be heard, and creativity an ever-present guest.
-Most important will be 1) I must never forget what the past two years have taught me i.e., to be gentle, quiet, humble, calm, less busy, and more observant.
-2) Life is a process.
-It is not that crucial for me to anymore achieve a "goal" at a certain time but rather to fully inhale the process.
-Says the former perfectionist.
-Is this growth?
-3) First and foremost, I am striving for a life in tune with evolutionary biology (especially the human nervous system).
-Very true.
+For example, I wish to return to Mongolia and spend a full year in the high Gobi Altai.
+I have to find and meet one particular nomad man to whom I owe a thank you and write an autobiographical book.
+(I had already lived in Mongolia in 2016, and spent time there in 2015.)
+Next winter, I may pull a manuscript together about what I went through in the past two years.
+Metamorphosis is its title.
+Long-term I wish to gather the wisdom of Indigenous cultures and adjust my lifestyle accordingly.
+I wish to rewild.
+This is an existential desire because I must never forget what the past years have taught me i.e., to be gentle, humble, calm, less busy, and more observant.
+Life is a process in which I am striving to exist in tune with the natural world and my human nervous system.
+I wish to live each day healthily as if it were the last.
+Fearless of death.
+In love with life.

 What about the wild times and wilderness adventures?